roweryan/rockstor-doc/intro.rst

 into a private cloud server.

-Rockstor can be installed on commodity hardware or as a virtual machine on hypervisors like Xen, KVM and VMWare.
+Rockstor can be installed on commodity hardware or as a virtual machine on hypervisors like Xen, KVM and VMware.

 Features